bokeh/bokeh/sphinx/source/docs/quickstart.rst

     ipython notebook

-You can open and interact with any of the notebooks listed in the index page that automatically pops up.
+You can open and interact with any of the notebooks listed in the index page that automatically opens up.
 In particular, you might check out the `interact_basic`_ and `interact_numba`_ examples that show how Bokeh can be used together with IPython interactive widgets.

 Other Languages
 ===============

-Another important fact to mention is that Bokeh's architecture makes it easy to create bindings for Bokeh in other languages, and in fact several already exist.
+Bokeh's architecture makes it easy to create bindings for Bokeh in other languages, and in fact several already exist.
 We are obviously big Python fans, but having all many language options is a compelling feature.
-Check out other some of the other ways to use bokeh:
+See some of  the other ways to use bokeh:

 * `Bokeh for R`_
 * `Bokeh for Scala`_